MillzyG/QuestTweakaroo/README.md

 ### Tweaks Included:

-#### - No Health And Safety

-#### - "Im Not Interested In What You're Selling!":
+#### - I'm Not Interested:
-> This tweak disables the DLC Promo in the main menu.
+> Disables the DLC Promo in the main menu.

+#### - No Health And Safety:
+> Disables the annoying Health and Safety screen.
+(May have compatibility issues with other mods)

+#### - No Names:
+> Removes the Artist name from the Level Bar in the Pause Menu.

 #### - Specific Haptics: (1.1.0)
-> Specific Haptics allows you to toggle haptics triggered by different events.
+> Allows you to toggle haptics triggered by different events.

 ## Developers
 * [MillzyG](https://github.com/MillzyG)